jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 prevalent in magically rich fantasy pirate literature.
 Tim Power’s book On Stranger Tides is chock full of blood and rum based magic.

-                                                          97
-Alex Greene (order #3262370)                                                                                       7
-       ‘Suddenly he held up the bird, gleaming in the last rays, and shouted something aloud, sharp and guttural and cruel.
-Somehow I understood what he was about to do; I half rose, a shout on my lips.
-But Mall yanked me down, even as the old man flung his arms wide and ripped the hapless bird apart, wing from body.
+> ‘Suddenly he held up the bird, gleaming in the last rays, and shouted something aloud, sharp
+> and guttural and cruel.
+Somehow I understood what he was about to do; I half rose, a shout
+> on my lips.
+But Mall yanked me down, even as the old man flung his arms wide and ripped
+> the hapless bird apart, wing from body.
 A low groan of revulsion arose from the sailors.
+But
-But even as the blood spattered onto the deck, I saw the sails ahead jolt as if some vast hand had slapped at them, and flap empty and useless in the breeze.’
+> even as the blood spattered onto the deck, I saw the sails ahead jolt as if some vast hand had
+> slapped at them, and flap empty and useless in the breeze.’

 - Michael Scott Rohan, Chase the Morning